-In the Ni2+-bound structure, which only contains one bound metal per monomer in the peripheral site, this nickel ion is bound to H264 and to water molecules, possibly implying a non-specific interaction of the Ni2+ ion with the histidine (Figure 1A, C, F and Table 2).
-However, specific chelation to this histidine rather than to other metal-binding residues might suggest a higher affinity for nickel, whilst its location in the protein periphery could also suggest it plays an important role in attracting the metal ions.
-This proposal is supported by previous studies that demonstrated the impact of H264 on MamM function (5), as well as the new Cu2+-bound structure.
+In the Ni2+-bound structure, which only contains one bound metal per monomer in the peripheral site, this nickel ion is bound to His-264 and to water molecules, possibly implying a nonspecific interaction of the Ni2+ ion with the histidine (Fig. 1, A, C, and F and Table 2).
+However, specific chelation to this histidine rather than to other metal-binding residues might suggest a higher affinity for nickel, whereas its location in the protein periphery could also suggest it plays an important role in attracting the metal ions.
+This proposal is supported by previous studies that demonstrated the impact of His-264 on MamM function (5) and the new Cu^{2+} -bound structure.

-all metal-dependent Interestingly, the crystallographic binding sites can be well explained by the metals' propensities to be bound by specific amino acids: Cu^{2+} has the highest affinity for histidine, followed by Ni2+ with Cd2+ having the lowest affinity, whilst the aspartate and glutamate binding tendencies show the opposite trend (7).
-Overall, the MamM CTD metal-bound crystal structures confirm the previously proposed binding sites and reveal diversity amongst the different metals' chelation.
-Since each metal is bound by different residues and only the Cu2+-bound structure reveals the apparent conformational change, these crystallographic results would indicate that each metal exhibits a different binding mode.
+Interestingly, all the metal-dependent crystallographic binding sites can be well-explained by the metals' propensities to be bound by specific amino acids: Cu^{2+} has the highest affinity for histidine, followed by Ni2+ with Cd2+ having the lowest affinity, whereas the aspartate and glutamate binding tendencies show the opposite trend (7).
+Overall, the MamM CTD metalbound crystal structures confirm the previously proposed binding sites and reveal diversity among the different metals' chelation.
+Because each metal is bound by different residues and only the Cu2+-bound structure reveals the apparent conformational change, these crystallographic results would indicate that each metal exhibits a different binding mode.
 These binding modes may well underpin the prevention of the correct transport activation via such altered conformational changes and thus may distinctly regulate the overall protein.

-Dimer packing of the MamM CTD Cu2+bound structure is less tight compared to other CDF CTD bound structures
+Dimer packing of the MamM CTD Cu2+-bound structure is less tight compared with other CDF CTD bound structures